-Reviewing my sketching kit in preparation for our Travel Sketching workshop in Tuscany in May.
+Reviewing my sketching kit in preparation for our Travel Sketching workshop in Dubrovnik in April 2019.
 My most important consideration in selecting my materials is to keep my kit as simple, compact and lightweight as possible.
 All the items below, except for the sketchbook fit in a small pencil case.

 My preference is for a hardback watercolour sketchbook in a size A5.
 The hard cover allows you to work without a table or board, and the size is compact, while allowing for a larger spread across 2 pages.
 These are my favourites: